-Students are eligible to file a bachelor’s degree application one year in advance of graduating if they have completed a minimum of 80 units.
+Students are eligible to file a bachelor’s degree application one semester prior to graduation once they have completed a minimum of 85 units.
 Refer to the Evaluations Office graduation Web site, www.csus.edu/registrar/graduation/ for filing procedures and timelines.
-A graduation evaluation will be mailed after the Degree Evaluations Office has reviewed all degree requirements.
-Graduating seniors may contact the Evaluations advisors to discuss their Graduation Evaluation and any remaining degree requirements.
+Notification via email is sent when the graduation evaluation is completed by the Degree Evaluations Office.
+Graduating seniors may contact the Degree advisors in the Office of the University Registrar to discuss their Graduation Evaluation and any remaining degree requirements.

-- A student may not register for the semester following his/her intended graduation unless the intended degree date is canceled or changed by filing a Bachelor's Degree Date Change form with the Degree Evaluations Office in Lassen Hall, OR the student has applied for and been admitted as a graduate student.
+- A student may not register for the semester following his/her intended graduation unless the intended degree date is canceled or changed, or the student has applied for and has been admitted to Sacramento State as a graduate student.
+Students may change their graduation date on their graduation application via their Student Center or by filing a Bachelor's Degree Date Change form with the Degree Evaluations Office in Lassen Hall.

 - Participation in the commencement ceremony does not constitute graduation.
 Degrees are conferred only after all requirements have officially been cleared.